Malta Cost Of Living Compared To U.S.

 For us, it’s a no brainer.
 It costs us much less in Malta compared to the USA.
 Less than half in fact.
 It is therefore a good incentive for people like us to consider being expats.
 If you’re curious about monthly expense differences of Malta compared to Spain,you can read this for the numbers.

-Are you surprised by the Malta vs U.S cost comparison difference? or is it in line with what you expected?
+Are you surprised by the Malta vs U.S cost comparison difference?
+More importantly, are you surprised by the Malta cost of living being so reasonable? or is it in line with what you expected?
 Are you ready to pack your bags now and go off on a new adventure?